NethermindEth/licenses-everywhere/ARCHITECTURE.md

 - Implements robust error handling for API calls, particularly for license detection
 - Uses multiple methods to detect licenses (API-reported licenses and file-based detection)

-### Repository Forking and Access Control
+### Repository Forking

-- Automatically detects if the user has write access to a repository
+For repositories where the user doesn't have write access:

-- Forks repositories to the user's account when they don't have write access
+1. The system automatically forks the repository to the user's account
+2. Changes are made in the forked repository
-- Creates pull requests from the user's fork to the original repository
+3. A pull request is created from the fork to the original repository

-- Handles cross-repository pull requests with proper head branch specification
-- Reuses existing forks if the user has already forked the repository
+This approach follows GitHub's best practices for contributions and allows users to contribute to repositories they don't directly own.

 ### License Template Management

-- Templates stored in a dedicated directory
-- Default templates created automatically if not present
-- Supports multiple license types (MIT, Apache 2.0)
-- Templates can be customized by the user
+License templates are stored as Jinja2 templates with placeholders for:

+1. Copyright holder name
+2. Current year
+3. Project-specific information

+This allows for flexible and customizable license generation while maintaining compliance with standard license formats.

 ### Repository Operations
 - Non-destructive approach using pull requests